OlegBash599/AnyTabUpdateTask/DEMO_package/README.md

 This is a separate ZIP-abapGit file for *Demo-functionality* **AnyTabUpdateTask**.

-If you want to check options in Debug mode, you can upload this package.
+If you want to check options in Debug mode, you can upload this package, but for core-functionality it is not necessary.